2018–19 Manchester City F.C. season: Season summary

 In the 2018–19 season, Manchester City maintained their free scoring form under manager Pep Guardiola and became the first club in Europe's top leagues to pass 100 goals scored on 20 January 2019 when Danilo scored the first goal in City's 3–0 victory at Huddersfield Town.

 City went on to break their own record for a top flight English club for goals scored in all competitions in a season.
 Leroy Sané's goal in City's 2–0 win at Old Trafford against Manchester United on 24 April 2019 overtook the previous record tally of 156, which was established by Manuel Pellegrini's City side back in their title-winning 2013–14 season.
 By the end of the 2018–19 season, the team reached 169 goals scored.

 On 24 February, City won their sixth League Cup title when they defeated Chelsea 4–3 on penalties after a goalless draw over 120 minutes at Wembley Stadium.

 Expectations were high for City's UEFA Champions League campaign.
 The team again won their group without breaking a sweat, then routed Schalke 04 in the round of 16, winning their home match 7–0.
 Similar to the previous season, City were drawn against an English club in the quarter-finals, this time Tottenham Hotspur.
 The Blues dropped their away match 0–1, with Sergio Agüero missing a penalty.
 The home match was all-or-nothing for City and it proved to be one of the best matches of that season.
 Raheem Sterling scored in the beginning, but City quickly conceded two goals and now needed to score three to advance.
 The squad did exactly that, leading 4–2 with 20 minutes to play.
-However, Fernando Llorente's wrongly awarded handball for Spurs meant City again needed a goal.
+However, Fernando Llorente's contentious goal for Spurs meant City again needed a goal.
 In added time, Sterling converted a pass from Agüero and the entire stadium started celebrating what seemed to be a certain victory.
 However, the goal was disallowed after a VAR review and the Blues were eliminated in a heartbreaking fashion.